 Where µ1 is the mean of the male measure, and µ2 is the mean of the female measure, and σ represents the standard deviation of the measure in both populations.

 Those ROIs with the largest Effect Size are listed as well as corresponding visualizations for the top 10 with the strongest effect between genders.
 A large negative effect indicates females have a higher measured value.
 A large positive effect indicates males have a higher measured value.

+Several of the figures below reflect on changes over life stages.
+The following table depicts the life stages and corresponding age ranges used.
+The high range of the age is excluded.
+For example, 0-5 years indicates birth to less than five years of age.

+Table 1 - Life stages